Also known as: l hold, seated leg hold, floor leg hold, parallette hold, tuck sit

 What are the benefits of the L-Sit?

-The L-Sit builds intense core strength, hip flexor endurance and shoulder stability while improving static control and posture.
-It boosts bodyweight pressing ability and transfers to advanced calisthenics moves like V-sits and planche progressions.
+The L-Sit builds intense core strength, hip flexor power, and shoulder stability while improving posture and body control.
+It translates to better balance and transfer to other calisthenics moves like presses and handstands.

 What are common mistakes when doing the L-Sit?

-How can I progress to a full L-Sit or find alternatives?
+How can I progress to a full L-Sit or find easier alternatives?